Funding opportunity

 How we will assess your application

-For this call for proposals, a two-stage procedure will be adopted.
+For this funding opportunity, a two-stage procedure will be adopted.

 In the first stage, consortia are invited to submit pre-proposals.

-A pre-proposal includes a description of the partners, concise project description of no more than 13 pages, and budget indications with limited details fulfilling national and regional requirements.
+A pre-proposal includes a description of the partners, concise project description of no more than 13 pages, and budget indications with limited details fulfilling national or regional requirements.

-The pre-proposals declared to be eligible according to the transnational and national and regional criteria will be assessed by an expert panel.
+The pre-proposals declared to be eligible according to the transnational and national or regional criteria will be assessed by an expert panel.
 The panel will consist of recognised international experts in relevant fields, academics as well as practitioners and innovators, who can assess the scientific as well as the innovative and practical value of the pre-proposals.
-The funding agencies will appoint the panel.
+The funding agencies participating in the funding opportunity will appoint the panel.
 No external reviewers will be part of the assessment at this stage.

-The expert panel will assess the pre-proposals using the evaluation criteria.
+The expert panel will assess the pre-proposals using the evaluation criteria (see the ‘Evaluation criteria’ section).
 At least three expert panel members will assess each pre-proposal.
 The expert panel will meet to discuss all pre-proposals, to produce an assessment report for each pre-proposal and ranking lists to advise the funding agencies responsible for the selection of pre-proposals.

-Full proposals deemed eligible according to the transnational and national and regional criteria will be assessed by an international expert panel, as in the first stage.
+Full proposals deemed eligible according to the transnational and national or regional criteria will be assessed by an international expert panel, as in the first stage.

 At least four independent experts will evaluate each full proposal.